Here is a very simple guide to how much tax you will have to pay and when. We’ll also show you what you must do and how you must do it.

 3. Follow the prompts

-4. Request a Notice of Registration – it will reflect your income tax registration number
+4. Request a Notice of Registration – it will reflect your tax reference number

 You can also register for SARS eFiling on the SARS MobiApp and follow the same steps.